darylhjd/mangadesk/.github/CONTRIBUTING.md

   as well.

 ## Pull Requests

-Try to open an issue first before submitting a Pull Request, especially if your pull request involves writing code.
-This way, there is opportunity for discussion before you dedicate your time and resources to writing code.
+Try to open an issue first before submitting a Pull Request, especially if your pull request involves contributing substantial amounts of code.
+This way, there is opportunity for discussion before you dedicate time and resources.

-- Make sure that your code follows the current structure of the project.
-I may reject requests that do not follow this.
+- Make sure that your code follows the current structure of the project!
 - Your code should be commented if possible.
-This way, I know exactly what is going on, and new contributors won't be lost.
+This way, future contributors know what is going on.
-- If your Pull Request fixes a bug, reference it in the comments, so it is closed automatically.
-- Consistency is key, and quality is a must.

 ### Thank you for contributing!